-The Club maintains two apiaries, the main site being in the grounds of the Old Bega Hospital, 3 Corkhill Place, Bega.
+The Club maintains an apiary at the in the grounds of the Old Bega Hospital, 3 Corkhill Place, Bega.
 Here, the Club has a variety of hive types and is managed by the Apiary Manager and a team of volunteers.
-The second site is located on private land adjacent to Mirare Point Reserve in Eden, and this is accessed via a track at the end of Cocora Street that winds around the residential properties to the reserve.
-Please take care not to enter the apiary via private properties.

 The Club organises a variety of training events throughout the year.
 These include introductory or beginners classes through to more advanced and specific classes, where the focus is on a particular beekeeping topic such as re-queening, honey extraction, maintaining hive health and bio-security management to name a few.